IEA-Paris/PPIAS/content/articles/identity-from-double-to-avatar/AVA_2018_11_from-the-neuroscience-of-self-consciousness-to-virtual-reality.md

 ---

-<Youtube yt="0yd4l_thT0g" caption="From the Neuroscience of Self-Consciousness to Virtual Reality, Digiceuticals, and Human Augmentation" start="false" stop="false"></Youtube>
+<Youtube yt="0yd4l_thT0g" caption="From the Neuroscience of Self-Consciousness to Virtual Reality, Digiceuticals, and Human Augmentation"></Youtube>